VictoriaSavannah-FS/1.8_ProductivityApp/README.md

 ### Notes

-This project was adapted with help from AI-assisted code generation.
+This project was adapted with help from AI-assisted generation.

-- I reviewed, tested, and modified the code to ensure it worked with my setup (LAN IP, server config, and React Native client).
+- I reviewed and tested all code on both web and iOS.
-- I also refactored styling to use StyleSheet instead of NativeWind and restructured files for clarity.
+- Replaced NativeWind with StyleSheet and restructured folders.
+- Debugged LAN config and updated client-server socket logic.
+- Schema and service logic was extended for presence and offline functionality.